A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-\textbf{Baselines.} We compared our proposed model to the following state-of-the-art baselines: \begin{itemize} \itemsep{-.1em} \item Support Vector Classifier (SVC): We convert the problem to a binary classification task for SVC.
-We flatten an input graph sequence in time and node dimensions to be a large vector for predicting event or non-event. \item Graph Attention Encoder (GAT): We concatenate features along the temporal dimension for each node and replace the encoder with only the graph attention module to capture interactions between time series.
-This method aims to demonstrate the necessity of capturing temporal dependencies. \item Graph Attention LSTM (GAT-LSTM)~\cite{wu2018graph}: Instead of using the ST-Conv module, we apply LSTM in the encoder to capture interactions across time points.
-The rest architecture remains the same as our proposed approach. \item MTAD-GAT~\cite{zhao2020multivariate}: This is an unsupervised anomaly detection approach that explicitly captures relationships between multiple features and across time points.
-We modify the approach so that the node value has more than one dimension. \item DeepSAD~\cite{ruff2019deep}: This is a semi-supervised learning approach for anomaly detection that aims to learn a clustering center to represent normal cases.
+We compare SNetAD to the following state-of-the-art baselines: \begin{itemize} \item Support Vector Classifier (SVC): SVC is a classic supervised learning method.
+We convert the problem to a binary classification task for SVC.
+We flatten the input graph sequence into a large vector and use labeled samples to train an SVC for predicting anomalous events. \item One class SVM (OCSVM)\cite{wang2004anomaly}: OCSVM is a typical unsupervised learning approach for anomaly detection in machine learning.
+We flatten the input in the same way as SVC and use all samples (labeled and unlabeled) to fit the model. \item MTAD-GAT~\cite{zhao2020multivariate}: This is an unsupervised anomaly detection approach that learns feature embeddings by using two attention layers to capture relationships between nodes and across time points, respectively, and then computes reconstruction loss and forecasting loss simultaneously as the inference score for anomaly detection. \item Graph Attention Encoder (GAT-Semi)~\cite{velivckovic2017graph}: We fuse the features along the time dimension for each node and use GAT only to generate feature embeddings.
+This method aims to demonstrate the necessity of capturing local temporal dependencies.
+The clustering architecture remains the same as SNetAD. \item Graph Attention LSTM (GAT-LSTM-Semi)~\cite{wu2018graph}: Instead of TGConv layer, GAT-LSTM uses LSTM to capture the interactions across time points.
+The clustering architecture remains the same as SNetAD. \item DeepSAD~\cite{ruff2019deep}: This is a semi-supervised learning approach for anomaly detection that learns a cluster center to represent normal cases.
 The original domain is computer vision.
-To extend the model on our dataset, we apply the ST-Conv-NGAT module as the encoder. \item We select the following variations of the proposed model for ablation study: 1.
-ST-Conv-NGAT + only contrastive center loss (only-CC), which would be trained only with labeled samples; 2.
-ST-Conv-NGAT + only KL divergence loss (only-KL); 3.
-Constructing a correlation graph as the input~\cite{deng2021graph}, which computes pairwise Pearson correlation between nodes and assumes two nodes are connected only if the correlation value is above the mean plus one std. \end{itemize}
+To extend the model on our dataset, we apply the TGConv-NGAT module as the encoder. \item Model variants: (1) TGConv-NGAT + only contrastive center loss (only-CC), which is trained only with labeled samples; (2) TGConv-NGAT + only KL divergence loss (only-KL); (3) We construct a correlation graph as the network connectivity following~\cite{deng2021graph}, which computes pairwise Pearson correlation between nodes and assumes two nodes are connected only if the correlation is above the mean plus one std (Corr-Graph). \end{itemize}